Swarna-droid/Android-Interview-Questions/README.md

 ## Android Design and XML
 * Explain the differences and similarities of Relative Layout and Linear Layout.
 * Explain the differences and similarities of List Views and Grid Views.
+* Explain the difference between Fragments and Views.
 * Describe how to implement XML namespaces.
 * Explain how to present different styles/drawables for a button depending on the state of the button (pressed, selected, etc.) using XML (no Java) [[info]](http://developer.android.com/guide/topics/resources/drawable-resource.html#StateList)